-The process had been continously monitored to determine kinetics of expansion, transduction efficiency, and phenotype of the engineered cells and was considered comparable to existing procedures with yield sufficient for clinical dosing.
+The process had been continuously monitored to determine the kinetics of expansion, transduction efficiency, and phenotype of the engineered cells and was considered comparable to existing procedures with yield sufficient for clinical dosing.

-Organizing the production of a few dozen cellular products a year can be arranged in a straightforward manner, with limited infrastructure and personnel.
-However, when implementing manufacturing processes for phase III clinical trials/commercial use, new sets of challenges will arise to produce, and distribute, the hundreds or even thousands of cell therapeutic doses per year that are required.
+Organising the production of a few dozen cellular products a year can be arranged in a straightforward manner, with limited infrastructure and personnel.
+However, when implementing manufacturing processes for phase III clinical trials/commercial use, new sets of challenges will arise to produce and distribute, the hundreds or even thousands of cell therapeutic doses per year that are required.

-Kaiser, A.D et al (2015) proposed with their Cancer Gene Therapy paper – ‘Towards a commercial process for the manufacture of genetically modified T cells for therapy’ –different models of cell manufacturing centers; shown in Figure 7:
+Kaiser, A.D et al. (2015) proposed with their Cancer Gene Therapy paper – ‘Towards a commercial process for the manufacture of genetically modified T cells for therapy’ – different models of cell manufacturing centres shown in Figure 6:

 A solution that could be adapted from other automated industries is the production line, where a specific product moves from one station to the next.
-The patient’s cells would enter the ‘processing station’ where a skilled operator would have the task to document and prepare (e.g., perform washes, density gradient separation, subset isolation) enriched T cells, as well as activate them (i.e., addition of stimulatory reagent).
-The cells would then move into a (physically) separated space to be transduced (i.e., addition of viral vector).
-Cells could then be placed in an adjacent suite organized to accommodate the expansion of the cells either using individual stations or modular spaces to accommodate the chosen expansion method.
+The patients' cells would enter the ‘processing station’ where a skilled operator would have the task to document and prepare (e.g., perform washes, density gradient separation, subset isolation) enriched T cells, as well as activate them (i.e., the addition of stimulatory reagent).
+The cells would then move into a (physically) separated space to be transduced (i.e. addition of viral vector).
+Cells could then be placed in an adjacent suite organised to accommodate the expansion of the cells either using individual stations or modular spaces to accommodate the chosen expansion method.

 Kaiser, A. e.
 (2015).
 Towards a commercial process for the manufacture of genetically modified T cells for therapy.
 Cancer Gene Therapy, 22, 72-78.